fioprotocol/fips/fip-x.md

 # Rationale
 ## Why is trnsfiopubad so expensive?
 This call combines 2 most expensive calls on the FIO Chain: [trnsfiopubky](https://developers.fioprotocol.io/api/api-spec/reference/transfer-tokens-pub-key/transfer-tokens-pub-key-model) and [recordobt](https://developers.fioprotocol.io/api/api-spec/reference/record-obt-data/record-obt-data-model).
 It was initially thought that [trnsfiopubky](https://developers.fioprotocol.io/api/api-spec/reference/transfer-tokens-pub-key/transfer-tokens-pub-key-model) will not be creating a new account as the Payee already has a FIO Address, but the Payee's FIO Address mapping could contain a brand new FIO Public Key which is not yet associated with a new account, as there is no validation in [addaddress](https://developers.fioprotocol.io/api/api-spec/reference/add-pub-address/add-pub-address-model).

+However, when the user does not enter any memo, one may argue that recordobt should not be executed and therefore the fee should be lower.
+### Alternative approaches
+* Allow for content to be empty and if it is, do not execute recordobt and charge a lower fee.
+This approach would not be consistant with our fee standard.
+We would need to have 2 fees for same action, which will be confusing.
+* Create a new action for token transfer with memo.

 # Implementation